HafizurRahman111/CSE-231_Digital_Logic_Design-Pattern_based_digital_lock_system/README.md

-  Prohject is divided into two parts.
+  Project is divided into two parts -
   1. Combinational Part
   2. Sequential Part